devopswroclaw/devopswroclaw/ideas_for_presentations.md

 ####Confirmed####
 Talks that can be prepared for next meetups:

-2017-02-28
-- Prometheus 101: get on the hype train – Michał Bolek
-- Cloud services' architecture - introduction to AWS – Szymon Święcki

-2017-03-28
-- DevOps in droplr – Levi Nunnink (droplr.com)
-- Kubernetes for sysadmins – Michał Jura (SUSE)

 2017-04-25
 - OpenStack deployment with Kolla, Ansible and Ceph – Krzysztof Dajka (Gigaset)

+2017-05-30
+- GitLab - more than a version control – Piotr Kurpik (Ocado)

+2017-06-27
+- ELK talk – Bartłomiej Marcinkowski (7N)

+Date not set
+- Openstack and Kubernetes deployment – Tomasz Paszkowski (Intel)
+- Test driven infrastructure with: CHEF, inspec – Marcin Wolny

 ####For future meetups####
 - Orchestrating Docker containers by Kubernetes – M.J.@SUSE